Video Monetization

 A Patreon example

-CGP Grey is a popular YouTuber that maintains a Patreon presence.
+CGP Grey is a popular YouTuber who maintains a Patreon presence.
 One interesting thing about CGP Grey’s Patreon is that it offers access to a members-only Discord.
 This is a way around Patreon’s limited community features, but requires coordination between multiple platforms.
 Here’s a look at how Patreon displays membership options:

 Patreon membership pricing page by CGP Grey

-You can also get an idea of Patreon’s video experience with limited preview of CGP Grey’s videos in the feed:
+You can also get an idea of Patreon’s video experience with a limited preview of CGP Grey’s videos in the feed:

 recent post by CGP Grey